 on the details of

-The organisation CHALE CHALO (Let’s Move Forward),founded in 2005, works with children, youth, tribals, dalits, other backward castes, women, differently-abled people, landless laborers, forest dwellers, fishermen, migrants, displaced people, small and marginal farmers and other disadvantaged communities for protection and promotion of their rights through organising, educating, capacity building, empowering and enabling them to help themselves for sustainable socio-economic and political transformation for establishment of a just human society.
-Chale Chalo, in collaboration with BAT NET has implemented Child Poverty Reduction and Women Empowerment Projects in Pattamundai.
-The organisation has initiated preliminary activities for mobilizing fishermen children and their communities for their rights.
-In Nuapada district the organisation has concentrated its activities in 20 draught prone villages where it organizes poor children and women and capacitates them to demand and protect their own rights.
-It has successfully implemented a pilot project on Community Radio with the support of CRY, linking migration, displacement and education policy with child rights issues.
+CHALE CHALO was formed in the year 2005 by few experienced young social activists who found it hard to push through new ideas for empowering the communities through rights mode approaches.
+The project holder is Mr Ranjit Swain, who has been addressing social issues since his school days.
+The organization works with children, youth, tribals, dalits, other backward castes, women, differently abled people, landless laborers, forest dwellers, fishermen, migrants, displaced people, small and marginal farmers and other disadvantaged communities for protection and promotion of their rights through organizing, educating, capacity building, empowering and enabling them to help themselves for sustainable socio-economic and political transformation for establishment of a just human society.
+In Nuapada district the organization has concentrated its activities in 20 drought prone villages where it organizes poor children and women and capacitates them to demand and protect their own rights.
+The organization has successfully implemented a pilot project on Community Radio with the support of CRY - Kolkata linking migration, displacement and education policy with child rights issues.

 Achievements & Impact in the Review Period